GaloisField2718/generate_pfp/README.md

 ## Output

-The outputs are stored into `output` folder.
+The outputs are stored into `outputs` folder.

 ## Example